Nordic Journal of Linguistics

 The Nordic Journal of Linguistics is a peer-reviewed academic journal concerned with all branches of linguistics, but paying particular attention to theoretical linguistics and languages used in the Nordic countries.
-It was established in 1978 and is published by Cambridge University Press for the Nordic Association of Linguists.
+It was established in 1978 by Even Hovdhaugen and is published by Cambridge University Press (since 2003) for the Nordic Association of Linguists.
+Earlier, it was published by Universitetsforlaget and afterwards Taylor & Francis (2000–2002).
 It is also supported by the Nordic Publication Committee for Periodicals in the Humanities.

-The editors in chief from 2001-2015 were Catherine O. Ringen (University of Iowa) and Sten Vikner (Aarhus University).
-From 2015, the editors are Gunnar Ólafur Hansson (University of British Columbia, Canada), Marit Julien (University of Lund, Sweden) and Matti Miestamo (University of Helsinki, Finland).
+The first editor in chief was Hovdhaugen.
+From 2001 to 2015, the editors in chief were Catherine O. Ringen (University of Iowa) and Sten Vikner (Aarhus University).
+From 2015, the editors were Gunnar Ólafur Hansson (University of British Columbia, Canada), Marit Julien (University of Lund, Sweden) and Matti Miestamo (University of Helsinki, Finland).
+As of 2025, the editors in chief are Ilmari Ivaska, Kari Kinn and Sara Myrberg.

 Three issues are published each year, one of them devoted to a special topic.